-I was reacting out of fear and ended up speaking disrespectfully towards him.
-I took a deep breath and instead told him, “If you aren’t willing to come back inside, I’ll need to call the police to come help me (he is beyond my ability to physically control).
+By reacting out of fear I ended up speaking disrespectfully towards him.
+I took a deep breath and instead told him, “If you aren’t willing to come back inside, I’ll need to call the police to come to help me (he is beyond my ability to physically control).
 I can’t simply let you run around here in the street alone.
 It’s unsafe, and I would be sad if something happened to you.
 I know you’re angry, but this behavior isn’t going to help you feel better.”

 He came inside right away and he apologized for his behavior.

-Keep in mind, when they are acting disrespectfully, what may be the at the root of the anxiety causing their reaction.
+Keep in mind, when they are acting disrespectfully, what may be at the root of the anxiety-causing their reaction.
 After that tension is diffused, you can begin to work on talking about respect immediately following.
 Provide them with strategies for recognizing those feelings and handling them respectfully.

 Ways to work on conditioning yourself to respond rather than react include prayer and journaling.
 Writing in a journal daily can help you notice areas (in retrospect) that you may not have given a second thought to otherwise.
 Prayer, of course, can do the same and expose many things that you need to know about yourself, as well as provide you ample encouragement and insight.
 You can also ask for your children or spouse to point it out for you when you’re doing it.